Amish friendship bread: History

 true Amish friendship bread is "just sourdough bread that is passed around to the sick and needy".

 The recipe for Amish cinnamon bread may have first been posted to the Internet in 1990, but the recipe itself is several decades old.
 Although the origin of Amish friendship bread is up for debate, it is similar to a cake, called Herman friendship cake, which was developed in Europe.
-Anne Byrn, who researched hundreds of historical recipes for her book American Cake, remembers the friendship bread craze popping up in newspaper columns in the late 1980s, but thinks the recipe can be traced back much further.

 Obtaining starter

 Starter can easily be created from scratch with a package of regular baker's yeast and the ingredients that are used to maintain it.
-Also it is possible to create it in a baker's kitchen through natural wild yeasts.
+Also it is possible to create it in a baker's kitchen through wild yeasts.
 Typically, however, a friend shares a cup of the liquid yeast culture with people who would like to make this bread.
 The starter is typically maintained by adding sugar, flour and milk every few days, although any source of water and food for the yeast will work.